RyaanJ/RyaanJ/README.md

 - 👋 Hi, I’m @RyaanJ
 - 👀 I’m interested in Artificial Intelligence and Software Development!
-- 🌱 I’m currently learning Machine Learning!
+- 🌱 I’m currently learning AWS
 - 📫 How to reach me: Send me a connection on Linkedin and reach out!

 <!---